krixlion/krixlion/README.md

 ## About Me
 I'm a passionate Backend Developer from Poland, currently pursuing a degree in Computer Science at Vistula University.
 When I'm not coding, you can find me spiking a volleyball or getting lost in immersive, story-rich video games.

-I thrive on the challenges and complexities of distributed systems.
-Go is my primary language of choice, known for its efficiency and reliability in backend development.
+Go is my primary language of choice.

 Explore my open-source projects right here on GitHub!